snagles/docker-registry-manager/README.md

 ## Quickstart
  The below steps assume you have a docker registry currently running (with delete mode enabled (https://docs.docker.com/registry/configuration/).

+ Note: If using basic authentication add the registry via command line in the format: `--registries http://testuser:testpassword@localhost:5000`.
+Adding from the interface is not currently supported since the username and password would be sent in cleartext.
+TLS is a WIP.

 ### Docker-Compose (Recommended)
  Install compose (https://docs.docker.com/compose/install/)